 Each non-employee director receives equity compensation in the form of restricted stock units ("RSUs") for shares of our common stock.
 Upon first appointment or election to the Board, each such director receives an initial RSU award covering a number of shares equal to \$100,000 divided by the fair market value of our common stock, vesting in three equal annual installments.
 Each year, the director receives a refresh RSU award covering a number of shares equal to \$50,000 divided by the fair market value of our common stock, vesting on the first anniversary of the grant date.
-In addition, the Chair of the Board receives an RSU award covering 20,000 shares that vests after one year, and the Chair Emeritus receives an RSU award covering 5,000 shares upon a change of control.
+In addition, the Chair of the Board receives an RSU award covering 20,000 shares that vests after one year, and the Chair Emeritus receives an RSU award covering 5,000 shares that vests after one year.
+Equity compensation for directors accelerates upon a change of control.
 Equity awards under our non-employee director compensation policy are granted pursuant to our Non-Employee Equity Compensation Plan.
 Fair market value of our common stock is determined by averaging the closing trading prices of our common stock for the 30 consecutive trading days prior to the grant date.